 I tested all the features other than wiping and factory-resetting my device, and they worked within 3-5 seconds of my issuing the command via the web portal at mcafeemobilesecurity.com.

-The portal is simple but nicely done, with a full-page map and a small overlay bearing icons for the various available options available.
-McAfee has a unique take on the thief cam: Rather than trying to capture a photo without the unauthorized user noticing, it creates a fake alert on the device and snaps a photo when the person taps to dismiss it.
+The portal was simple but nicely done, with a full-page map and a small overlay bearing icons for the various available options available.
+McAfee had a unique take on the thief cam: Rather than trying to capture a photo without the unauthorized user noticing, it created a fake alert on the device and snaps a photo when the person taps to dismiss it.